bennettpe/fullstack-frameworks-django-website/README.md

    `#` to `.` in my javascript buttons and seems to work ok now.

 #### Issue with file links in README.MD
-1. Problem in readme.md file with not seeing linked pdf files was due to the fact I had added spaces in the filename so changed to underscores.
+1. Problem in readme.md file with not seeing linked pdf files was due to the fact I had added spaces in the filename so changed to underscores.G

+#### Gunicorn error
+1. Had the following error when trying to open Heroku app `ModuleNotFoundError: No module named 'fullstack-frameworks-django-project'`
+   On checking had the wrong module name it should be the name of the folder that contains `wsgi.py` file , so the Procfile should have been `web: gunicorn triumphant_triumphs.wsgi:application`
 </details>

 <details>